sreesanthmk2020Admin/vstar/README.md

 ========######=========

-Noted and confirmed that the latest sprint changes are no longer in QA due to the reversion.
-We are currently performing the company-level sanity check as requested.

-Will keep you posted on the findings.
+Post the recent deployment, all current sprint items are now available in the QA environment.
+I have completed the validation and confirmed that the changes are reflecting as expected.